svpn/ip-lookup/README.md

 Headers are explicitly set to "X-Frame-Options": "ALLOW" to allow embedding.

 The tool runs from 200+ edge locations, ensuring high-performance and low latency from anywhere in the world.

+Follow me on Twitter https://twitter.com/AdamSculthorpe and feel free to DM your questions or concerns.